5 tips for managing workplace change

 Change triggers many of the same physiological and psychological effects as stress.
 Indeed, change can lead to workplace stress if you don’t properly manage it.

 Often, these feelings are brought on by a lack of control.
 At work, this might be in relation to our workloads, working patterns, colleague/manager relationships, deadlines or simply a lack of clarity or direction in your role.
+Plus, of course, over the past couple of years the way we work itself has changed, thanks to increased numbers of employees adopting hybrid working, or even full-time working from home.

 1 Investec Click & Invest survey, November 2017